pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 ```

 For static atoms, note that pkgcraft-cached and pkgcore's memory usage is quite
-close with pkgcore slightly edging ahead probably due to the extra data
+close with pkgcore slightly edging ahead due to the extra data pkgcraft stores
-pkgcraft stores internally to speed up comparisons.
-Another point of interest
+to speed up comparisons.
+Another point of interest is that the uncached
-is that the uncached implementation still beats pkgcore in processing time.
+implementation still beats pkgcore in processing time.
+This is because the
-This is because the underlying rust implementation has its own cache allowing
+underlying rust implementation has its own cache allowing it to skip
-it to skip unnecessary parsing and leaving the majority of overhead to cython's
+unnecessary parsing, leaving the majority of overhead from cython's object
-instantiation speed.
-Portage is last by a large margin since it doesn't
+instantiation.
+Portage is last by a large margin since it doesn't directly
-directly cache atom objects.
+cache atom objects.

-For dynamic atoms every atom is different making caching irrelevant so no
+Every dynamic atom is different making caching irrelevant so no implementation
-implementation has a substantial memory usage edge.
-With caching made
+has a substantial memory usage edge.
+Without cache speedups, the uncached
-worthless, the uncached pkgcraft implementation is the fastest as it has the
+pkgcraft implementation is the fastest as it has the least overhead.
+Pkgcore's
-least cache overhead.
-Pkgcore's memory usage is comparatively respectable, but
+memory usage is comparatively respectable, but uses about an order of magnitude
-it uses about an order of magnitude more processing time for parsing.
-Portage
+more processing time for parsing and instantiation.
+Portage is again last by an
-is again last by a increased margin and appears to perform inefficiently when
+increased margin and appears to perform inefficiently when storing more complex
-storing more complex atoms.
+atoms.

 Finally, random atoms try to model closer to what is found across the tree in
 terms of cache hits.
 As the results show, using cached implementations probably